strike65/SwiftyStats/README.md

 * `make` or `make debug` builds the module in debug-configuration
 * `make release` builds the module in release-configuration
 * `make test` builds the module and performs some tests
+ * numerical results to compare to are generated using Mathematics / R
 * `make clean` resets the build-process

 # How to Use